raffmont/parsl/docs/userguide/joins.rst

 Consider a workflow where there are "sensors" which must be processed and assembled into "patches", and then all patches assembled into a "mosaic".

-The list of which sensors must be assembled into which "patches" is not know ahead of time and is expensive to compute.
+The list of which sensors must be assembled into which "patches" is not known ahead of time and is expensive to compute.

 There are many patches which must all be processed in this way.